bhushanpadhye/k8s-certification-practice/lab-provisioning/KUBEADM.md

 # Kubernetes Cluster Installation using Kubeadm

 <p>kubeadm, the community-suggested tool from the Kubernetes project, that makes installing Kubernetes easy and avoids vendor-specific installers.
 Getting a cluster running involves two commands: kubeadm init, that you run on a cp node, and then, kubeadm join, that you run on your worker or redundant cp nodes, and your cluster bootstraps itself.
-The flexibility of these tools allows Kubernetes to be deployed in a number of places.</p>
+The flexibility of these tools allows Kubernetes to be deployed in a number of places.

+To join other nodes to the cluster, you will need at least one token and an SHA256 hash.
+This information is returned by the command kubeadm init.
+Once the cp has initialized, you would apply a network plugin.
+Main steps:

+- Run kubeadm init on the control plane node.
+- Create a network for IP-per-Pod criteria.
+- Run kubeadm join on workers or secondary cp nodes.</p>

+### Step By Step Guide

 1. login as root user:
  <pre><code>sudo -i</code></pre>